Housing

 Temporary Accommodation Centres

 The TPR does not provide a right to government-provided shelter as such for temporary protection beneficiaries.
-However, Article 37(1) TPR, as amended in 2018, authorises DGMM to build camps to accommodate temporary protection beneficiaries.[1]
+However, Article 37(1) TPR, as amended in 2018, authorises PMM to build camps to accommodate temporary protection beneficiaries.[1]
 These camps are officially referred to as Temporary Accommodation Centres.[2]
-A further amendment to the LFIP in 2018 sets out provisions on the financing of camps set up by DGMM.[3]
+A further amendment to the LFIP in 2018 sets out provisions on the financing of camps set up by PMM.[3]

-By the end of 2021 less than 1.5% of Syrians lived in camps: Adana (Sarıçam –the most crowded), Hatay (Apaydın, Yayladağı, Altınözü), Kilis (Elbeyli), Kahramanmaraş, Osmaniye (Cevdetiye).
+By the end of 2023 less than 2% of Syrians lived in camps: Adana (Sarıçam), Hatay (Apaydın, Yayladağı, Altınözü), Kahramanmaraş (Merkez), Kilis (Elbeyli), Osmaniye (Cevdetiye), Gazinatep (Nizip) and Malatya (Beydağı).[9]

 Urban and rural areas

-With the overall size of the temporary protection beneficiary population sheltered in the camps steadily declining, the vast majority of the current population subject to Türkiye’s temporary protection regime reside outside the camps in residential areas across Türkiye.
-As of 31 December 2021, the total population of temporary protection beneficiaries registered with Turkish authorities was listed as 3,737,339.
-As of June 2022, less than 1.5% were accommodated in the Temporary Accommodation Centres, whereas 3,635,139 were resident outside the camps (see Statistics).
+The vast majority of the current population subject to Türkiye’s temporary protection regime reside outside the camps in residential areas across Türkiye.
+As of the end of 2023, the total population of temporary protection beneficiaries registered with Turkish authorities was listed as 3,214,780, as of June 2024 the number decreased to 3,113,478.[10]

-More than half of the 3.6 million Syrians were registered in 4 out of the 81 Turkish provinces (İstanbul, Gaziantep, Hatay and Şanlıurfa).
-While İstanbul hosts the largest number of registered temporary protection beneficiaries, this only corresponds to 3.48% of its population.
-Conversely, temporary protection beneficiaries correspond to 21.54% of the population in Gaziantep, 20.9% in Şanlıurfa, 26.34% in Hatay and 74.54% in Kilis.[10]
+More than half of the Syrians were registered in 5 out of the 81 Turkish provinces hosting the highest number of Syrians (İstanbul, Gaziantep, Şanlıurfa, Hatay and Mersin).
+While İstanbul hosts the largest number of registered temporary protection beneficiaries with 530,690, this only corresponds to 3.28% of its population.
+Conversely, temporary protection beneficiaries correspond to 16.58% of the population in Gaziantep, 10,98% in Şanlıurfa, 14,28 % in Hatay and in 9,43 % in Mersin.
+In Kilis, 3 out of every 10 people are Syrians.[11]

 [1] Article 37(3) TPR, as amended by Regulation 2018/11208.